Home Vancouver Monthly Calendar Festivals and Events in Vancouver in 2023 BC Highland Games and Vancouver’s ScotFestBC Scottish Festival

 TIP #3: If you want to attend one of the Whisky School Classes, register early as they usually sell out well in advance.

 TIP #4: If you plan to compete in the Heavy Events, be sure to register at least two weeks prior to the day of the games.
-Also, if competing, be sure to prepare well and know what you’re doing!
+Also, be sure to prepare well and know what you’re doing!
 The weights are heavy and you don’t want to injure yourself!

 TIP #5: Wear your tartan if you have some!
 You’ll fit right in!